 Open to all!
-Fall in Madison is absolutely beautiful, and the Teaching Academy celebrates this time of year in Wisconsin with a Fall Retreat.
-After the semester begins, we gather for a morning of conversations on a relevant theme in higher education teaching and learning.
+Fall in Madison is absolutely beautiful, and the Teaching Academy celebrates this time of year in Wisconsin with a Retreat to gather for a morning of conversations on a relevant theme in higher education teaching and learning.
 These topics help to prepare instructors and faculty for another successful year with undergraduate students and allow campus educators to discuss new updates in undergraduate education.

 2019: Inclusive Teaching — Evidence and Practice

 On Friday, Sep 27, 130 campus educators heard Markus Brauer share several simple inclusive teaching practices you can incorporate into your teaching — including the research and evidence that supports them.
 This was followed by a larger discussion on additional ways to create and maintain inclusive learning environments.
 Access the Canvas course at canvas.wisc.edu/enroll/D8YWHA and watch it here!
 (UW-Madison NetID only)

 2018: Intellectual Confidence

 On Friday, September 28, the UW-Madison Teaching Academy held its 2018 Fall Retreat.
 The theme focused on Intellectual Confidence from the recently refined language of the Wisconsin Experience.
 Tied to the Wisconsin Idea, The Wisconsin Experience is UW-Madison’s vision for the total student experience, which combines learning in and out of the classroom.

 On Friday, October 6, the UW-Teaching Academy held its 2017 Fall Kickoff.
 The theme focused on Relentless Curiosity from the recently refined language of the Wisconsin Experience.
 Tied to the Wisconsin Idea, The Wisconsin Experience is UW-Madison’s vision for the total student experience, which combines learning in and out of the classroom.

 2016: Student Feedback